 LOW IMPACT WASHES

 There are a lot of different ways to create a more sustainable wash on your denim.
 Every style has it’s unique wash recipe to get to the ideal ‘worn-in’ look.
 You can use different technologies like laser, ozone and e-flow machines or substitute harmful chemicals for better low-impact ones.
 We constantly work on improving our washes through incorporating these options in our wash recipes.
 Read more about low impact wash techniques here.
 Water saving techniques are not only used during washing, also in our dyeing processes our suppliers limit the consumption of water.
 Besides they take care that the wastewater that comes out of the processes is cleaned and filtered and recycled as much as possible.
+The best options are our undyed denim items.

 In our dyeing and washing processes we focus on using new techniques and better chemicals with a lower environmental impact.
 These chemicals comply with ór the certification the product or fabric has or our (M)RSL.
 Part of this document is the Zero Discharge of Hazardous Chemicals MRSL, which restricts hazardous inputs throughout the chain.
 Certification with chemical restrictions we often used on our products or fabrics are GOTS, GRS and OEKO-TEX 100.